Epithelioid sarcoma: Treatment

+Surgery, radiation, and systemic therapy such as chemotherapy are all used at various times in the treatment of patients who have epitheloid sarcoma.
+Since sarcomas are considered very rare, it is not surprising that outcomes for patients with this type of cancer are better when patients are evaluated in expert centers, and when possible, treated there.

-Surgical resection of the tumor with wide margins remains the preferred method of treatment, and has shown the most success against the disease.
-Recently, limb-sparing surgery has been explored with moderate success.
+Surgical resection of epithelioid sarcoma with wide margins remains the preferred method of treatment, and as of 2023, remains the only curative approach for the cancer, sometimes in concert with radiation or chemotherapy.
+Limb-sparing surgery is the standard of care for treating all sarcomas, and is used wherever possible for treatment of epithelioid sarcoma as well.

-In cases of advanced, recurrent, or metastasized disease, or if the tumor is inoperable, chemotherapy and radiation are the standard of care, although the overall success rates with these remains low.
+In cases of advanced, recurrent, or metastasized disease, or if the tumor is inoperable, chemotherapy and radiation are the standard of care.
+The benefit for standard medications such as doxorubicin, ifosfamide, and combinations involving gemcitabine is generally measured in months, not years.

-In January 2020, The U.S. Food and Drug Administration approved Tazverik (tazemetostat), a compound that blocks the EZH2 methyltransferase for the treatment epithelioid sarcoma in patients aged 16 years and older with either metastatic or locally advanced (unable to be completely removed surgically) disease.
+In January 2020, The U.S. Food and Drug Administration approved the oral medication tazemetostat (trade name Tazverik), a drug that blocks the EZH2 methyltransferase, for the treatment of epithelioid sarcoma in patients aged 16 years and older with either metastatic or locally advanced (unable to be completely removed surgically) disease.
+The data that led to the drug's authorization have been supported by post-marketing studies.
+As with standard chemotherapy, the effectiveness of tazemetostat is generally measured in months, though some patients will fare better for a longer period of time.

-The effectiveness of tazemetostat is further reinforced by real world report recently published by Dr Sameer Rastogi et al.

 Prognosis

-The 5-year survival rate for epithelioid sarcoma patients is 50-70%, and the 10-year survival rate is 42-55%.
-Children with epithelioid sarcoma tend to have slightly better outcomes than adults, with 5 year survival rates around 65%.
-Pediatric patients also tend to display less lymphatic spread and metastasis.
-In addition to stage and grade of the tumor, gender, site, age at diagnosis, tumor size and microscopic pathology have all been shown to affect prognosis.
-Advanced stage and grade are associated with worse outcomes.
-Females tend to have more favorable outcomes than males, proximal cases show worse outcomes than distal cases, and younger age is associated with more positive outcomes.
-Tumors more than 2 cm in diameter and tumors with necrosis and vascular invasion have been correlated with a worse outcome.
+The 5-year survival rate for epithelioid sarcoma patients is usually quoted as 50-70%, with the 10-year survival rate is 42-55%.
+Children with epithelioid sarcoma may have somewhat better outcomes than adults, with 5 year survival rates around 65%.
+Pediatric patients also less often demonstrate lymphatic spread and metastasis than adults with this diagnosis.
+In addition to stage and grade of the tumor, gender, site, age at diagnosis, tumor size and microscopic pathology all have been shown to affect prognosis.
+Unsurprisingly, advanced stage and grade are associated with worse outcomes.
+Females tend to have more favorable outcomes than males, proximal cases show worse outcomes than distal cases.
+Tumors more than 2 cm in diameter and tumors with necrosis and vascular invasion also have been correlated with a worse outcome.

-The gold standard for chemotherapy is a combination of doxorubicin and ifosfamide.
-However, recent studies have suggested that the addition of ifosfamide to doxorubicin does not necessarily lead to an increase in overall survival.
-Etoposide, vincristine, dactinomycin, and cyclophosphamide have also traditionally been given.
-Newer chemotherapies, such as gemcitabine and pazopanib, are currently being tested in clinical trials.

 Radiation therapy is also a treatment option when tumors are deemed inoperable or wide surgical margins are not achievable.
 Radiation therapy in combination with chemotherapy has so far resulted in only minimal improvements to response rates.
 Trials with brachytherapy (an internal radiation treatment that delivers a high dose of radiation directly to the tumor and is thought to have fewer long-term side effects) have produced some positive results.